rust-lang/rust/text/0000-clamp.md

 Alternatives were explored at https://internals.rust-lang.org/t/clamp-function-for-primitive-types/4999

+Additionally there is the option of placing clamp and partial_clamp in std::cmp in order to avoid backwards compatibility problems.
+This is however semantically undesirable, as `1.clamp(2, 3);` is more readable than `clamp(1, 2, 3);`

 # Unresolved questions
 [unresolved]: #unresolved-questions

-Should the float version of the clamp function live in f32 and f64, or in std::cmp as that's where the Ord version would go?

 Is the proposed handling for NAN inputs ideal?